 From there you can expect about 30 minutes of desensitization.

 Your concerns about transferring the desensitizing sensation to your partner are not unwarranted.

-Your already trying to last longer for your partner so the last thing you want is to desensitize them.
+Your already trying to last longer in bed for your partner so the last thing you want is to desensitize them.

 However, when used as directed, Promescent premature ejaculation wipes, have almost no risk of transference to your partner.

 While benzocaine does offer desensitizing action, the agent does not usually offer complete loss of sensation.

 You may initially feel a slight tingling or warming sensation as the desensitizing agent slips into your skin.